 It is evident from the Table 9 that the calculated F-statistics lie above the upper bound of the critical values, supporting the evidence of co-integration between the foreign direct investment as percentage of GDP, share of investment as percentage of GDP, financial sector development, trade openness, infrastructure, natural resources, real effective exchange rate, political rights, civil liberties, political repression and Afghanistan's political relations with United States for each specifications.
-Thus we got the supportive evidence that in the long-run the share of investment to GDP, financial development, trade openness, infrastructure, natural resources, with united States are jointly determines the behavior of FDI in Afghanistan.
+Thus we got the supportive evidence that in the long-run the share of investment to GDP, financial development, trade openness, infrastructure, natural resources, political rights, civil liberties, political repression and Afghanistan's relations with United Sates are jointly determines the behavior of FDI in Afghanistan.